atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 **Synopsis:**

-The `plookup` verb enables to lookup the value of the public key shared by another atSign user.
+The `plookup` verb enables to look up the value of the public key shared by another atSign user.

 **Syntax:**